biolab/orange2/docs/reference/rst/Orange.classification.majority.rst

     .. attribute:: estimator_constructor

         An estimator constructor that can be used for estimation of class probabilities.
-If left None, probability of each class is estimated as the relative frequency of instances belonging to this class.
+If left ``None``, probability of each class is estimated as the relative frequency of instances belonging to this class.